tessavdheiden/deep-rl-udacity/p1/README.md

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 If an average score of +13 over 100 consecutive episodes is reached, the game is solved!

-## Dependancies
-The code is written in Python and Pytorch with the following dependancies [requirements.txt](requirements.txt)

 ## Run the code
 If you want to train the models, you may use the [train_unity.py](train_unity.py) file or the [Report.ipynb](Report.ipynb) notebook.
 If you want to evaluate the models, load a the weights of a trained model from the [stored_weights](stored_weights) folder.